-Open or Laparoscipic Surgery – This procedure requires general anesthesia.
-At the beginning of the procedure, an incision is made in the patient’s back or abdomen and the stone is removed by making an opening in the ureter or kidney in order to physically remove the stone(s).
+Open or Laparoscopic Surgery – This is a surgical procedure that requires general anesthesia.
+At the beginning of the procedure, an incision is made in the patient’s back or abdomen.
+Based on the stone’s location, an opening will then be made in the ureter or kidney in order to physically remove the stone(s).
 Once removed, the opening will be repaired.